Shoulder Flexion Definition

 What is the Range of Motion for Shoulder Flexion and Extension?

-If you start from the anatomical position, which is standing tall and your palms in supination, meaning palms forward.
+If you start from the anatomical position of standing tall, your palms are in supination, meaning palms forward.

 And you raise your arms forward, as far as you can move them forward and upward.

-Most likely, the furthest you can go is till your arms are pointing directly overhead, which is a shoulder flexion range of motion of 180 degrees.
+Most likely, the furthest you can go is till your arms point directly overhead, which is a shoulder flexion range of 180 degrees.

 By the way, this is how to present an example of standing shoulder flexion without any weights.